Ecommerce Website Security: How to Best Protect Your Website from Cyber Attacks

 5. DoS (Denial of Service) and DDoS (Distributed Denial of Service) Attacks

 Criminals can shut down a website by flooding and spamming them with illegitimate traffic coming from anonymous IP addresses.
 Once a site is compromised with malicious traffic, regular users won’t be able to access your website.
-A DoS attack only uses a single connection, while a DDoS attack uses many internet connections to compromise the network and servers.
+A DoS attack comes from a single source, while a DDoS attack involves multiple sources, making it more challenging to defend against.

 10 Best Practices and Tips for Ecommerce Security